Capital One Credit Cards vs. Chase Credit Cards: Which is best for you?

 The case for the Chase credit cards

-Credit cards from Chase focus more on introductory and bonus offers — from 0% APR for 15 months to bonus cash back or extra rewards miles after you spend enough in the first three months after opening your account.
-Chase also includes standout features such as online shopping cash-back conversions and 1:1 reward points transfers with popular travel programs.
+Credit cards from Chase focus more on introductory and bonus offers — from 0% APR for 15 months (regular rates apply thereafter) to bonus cash back or extra rewards miles after you spend enough in the first three months after opening your account.
+Chase also includes standout features such as online shopping cash back conversions and 1:1 reward points transfers with popular travel programs.

 In a nutshell